Shippable/docs/sources/platform/tutorial/runtime/manage-node-pools.md

 * To remove [BYON nodes](/platform/runtime/nodes/#byon-nodes) from node pools, delete individual nodes from their respective node pools.
 Refer to the documentation on [BYON nodes](/platform/tutorial/runtime/manage-byon-nodes) for steps to delete nodes.

+### Using static IP to whitelist traffic from on-demand nodes
+Knowing the IP addresses of the build machines Shippable uses can be helpful when you need them to whitelist specific IP ranges so that build nodes can freely talk to machines/tools within your VPC or network.
+You can use static IP in your subscription by [creating a node pool](#creating-a-node-pool) with Static IP enabled or [enabling Static IP](#updating-node-pools) in existing node pools.

+* You will not be able to run [debug builds](/ci/ssh-access/#how-do-i-start-a-debug-build) on jobs that run in a node pool with static IP enabled.

+* This feature is only available for on-demand node pools on paid subscriptions.